-3.3 Biosafety materials for disinfection
+Biosafety materials for disinfection 3.3

-The wide use of disinfection is beneficial in preventing infectious disease and thus results in a public health benefit.
-It relies on physical or chemical methods to eliminate pathogens that stay on different transmission vehicles, thereby cutting off the transmission route to prevent and control the spreading of infection.
-The various chemical compounds such as alcohol, iodine-containing disinfectants, chlorinecontaining disinfectants, peroxides, phenols, and quaternary ammonium salts have been widely used as disinfectant.
-However, these compounds suffered from multiple drawbacks such as harmfulness and corrosive nature
+The wide use of disinfection is beneficial in preventing infectious diseases, and thus is beneficial for the public health.
+It relies on physical or chemical methods to eliminate pathogens that stay on different transmission vehicles, thereby cutting off the transmission route to prevent and control the spreading of infections.
+Various chemical compounds such as alcohol, iodine-containing disinfectants, chlorine-containing disinfectants, peroxides, phenols, and quaternary ammonium salts have been widely used as disinfectant.
+However, these compounds suffer from multiple drawbacks such as harmfulness and corrosive nature.